Evil (1997) is a multi-disciplinary analysis of some of humankind’s oldest and most persistent problems: violence, aggression, and cruelty.

 In one word: an analysis of evil.

-About The Author: Roy Baumeister is an American social psychologist, professor and researcher.
+About The Author: Roy Baumeister is an American social psychologist, professor at Florida State University, and researcher.

 Evil Doers Are Normal People